Pause

 If, for example, you were born in the UK but then moved to Australia for twenty years, you would be liable to pay the international rate.

-Please read the information under 'Tuition fees' to know if you are an UK or international student.
+Please see the information under 'Tuition fees' above to know if you are an UK or international student.

 If you are a UK student new to higher education, you can apply for a student loan for your tuition fees and living costs.
 If you are an international student, you are required to pay the full cost of your fees and living expenses.
 Your offer is made on the basis that you can meet these expenses from your own funds.